apiobuild/platform/content/blog/how-to-add-options-to-products.md

 Now you can showcase different style and sizing for this wool coat!

-*Note: Given the product layouts for single option and multiple options look a little different, we suggest you organize all single-option products together and vice versa.*

 <video width="80%" loop="true" autoplay="true" controls style="align: center">
 <source src="/video/two-coat.mp4" type="video/mp4" />
 </video>